bczuniga/CS250-Sp23-Group13/Verification Test Plan/Test Suite.md

 ## System Testing
 ### Testing customer use case
-Creation of new customer account, checking nearest vehicles, successfully completing a transaction
+Creation of new customer account, and Employee verifying the customer
 ```c++
 // Assume that the database is already filled with cars that have been validated
 Customer newCustomer(name = "Johnny", email = "johnny_appleseed@tester.com", password = "suP3rSecR3tP@SS", age = 26)